Racism Increases Premature Births in America — the Data Is Now in to Prove that Point

-Danyelle Solomon wrote a very powerful piece for the Center for American Progress on racism and births that very clearly described many of those same issues and reported that strange unexpected relationship between higher income levels and higher rates of preterm birth for African American mothers.
+Danyelle Solomon wrote the very powerful piece for the Center for American Progress on racism and births that was noted above that very clearly described many of those same issues and also reported that strange unexpected relationship between higher income levels and higher rates of pre-term birth for African American mothers.

-The University of Michigan just released a major study that also looked at birth related problems for African American women that goes beyond preterm birth rates into other related health issues and deals very directly with some important disparities in the delivery of care.
+The University of Michigan just released a major study that also looked at birth related problems for African American women that goes beyond pre-term birth rates into other related health issues and deals very directly with some important disparities in the delivery of care.